ElaineArchbold/front-end-development-milestone-project/readme.md

 The portfolio page includes a gallery lightbox made from a snippet taken from https://epicbootstrap.com/snippets/lightbox-gallery.
 The images display in a gallery view until one is selected.

-I used the hvr-sweep-to-bottom bootstrap function for the Navbar items and I used transitions for the buttons and foooter links.
+I used the hvr-sweep-to-bottom bootstrap function for the Navbar items and I used transitions for the buttons and footer links.

 The contact page contains a contact form, a google maps iframe and a contact details section.

+I also created a favicon in Photoshop which can further be used for social media branding.

 ### Features Left to Implement